-A visual diary is used to document research, idea development of media trials, discussion of artists and artworks and evaluation of processes.
-Visual analysis of artworks and development of visual language are key components of the course, as well as gaining confidence in attaining artmaking skills.
+A visual diary is used to document research, explore and evaluate idea development of media trials, discussion of artists and artworks and evaluation and investigation of processes.
+Visual thinking is explored as well as visual analysis of artworks and development of visual language are key components of the course, as well as encouraging our students to gain confidence in attaining and developing artmaking skills.